ilovedogs3003/ilovedogs3003.github.io/_projects/mapping_education.md

 <iframe src="https://ilovedogs3003.github.io/lfs/maps/bivariate_dems.html"
         width="100%" height="600" style="border:none;" loading="eager"></iframe>
 <h4>Geospatial Analysis</h4>
-<li>This will be added soon; it is simply a look into spatial autocorrelation and the variables that best predict dropout rates!</li>
+<li>This will be added soon: it is simply a look into spatial autocorrelation and the variables that best predict dropout rates!</li>
+<li> Formatting HTML takes a surpringly long amount of time </li>